Ilia-tod29/dataScienceToolkit/README.md

 # DataScienceToolkit

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.
+This project is a FMI project which is for the discipline Web.

+## Install dependencies

+Run `npm install` in order to install all needed dependencies.

-## Development server
+## Run development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.